"Do Not Mention This to the User": Detecting and Understanding Malicious Agent Skills in the Wild: Measurement Study

 Eight hybrid skills (5.1\%) exhibit both SC2 and P1, combining code execution with instruction manipulation.
-Community detection on the full $13 \times 13$ co-occurrence network independently validates the split: a core ecosystem community \{E1, E2, E3, P1, P4, PE2, SC1, SC2\} and a specialized/evasion community \{P2, P3, PE1, PE3, SC3\}.
-Hub patterns by weighted degree are P4 (99), SC2 (98), and E1 (89), forming the backbone.
-PE1, despite appearing in only 2 skills, has the highest betweenness centrality (0.439), bridging both communities as a high-value anomaly signal.
+Louvain community detection on the full $13 \times 13$ weighted co-occurrence network resolves three groups: a dominant execution/exfiltration community \{E1, E2, P1, P3, P4, PE1, SC2\}, a credential/privilege community \{E3, PE2, PE3, SC1\}, and a tight evasion dyad \{P2, SC3\}.
+The first community contains both archetypes' backbone patterns, while the evasion dyad isolates the jailbreak--obfuscation pairing discussed below.
+Hub patterns by weighted degree are SC2 (316), P4 (280), E2 (265), and E1 (245); these same patterns carry the highest betweenness centrality (SC2 and P4 dominate), forming the structural backbone of the network.
+The rare patterns (PE1, SC1, each in $\leq$5 skills) sit at the periphery and serve as high-specificity anomaly signals.

 \textbf{Data Thief: Supply Chain Exfiltration at Scale} The Data Thief archetype accounts for the majority of the ecosystem.
-109 of 157 skills (69.4\%) contain hardcoded sensitive data; these skills have 6.3$\times$ more vulnerabilities on average and are enriched for SC2 (27.7\% of their vulnerabilities) and E2 (22.7\%).
+104 of 157 skills (66.2\%) contain hardcoded sensitive data and are strongly enriched for SC2 (27.7\% of their vulnerabilities) and E2 (22.7\%); at the per-skill level, however, these skills carry only marginally more vulnerabilities than the rest (mean 4.27 vs.\ 3.55, 1.2$\times$)---the dramatic volume concentration is a publisher-level effect (smp\_170, below) rather than a per-skill one.
 Two skills contain private IP addresses (10.x.x.x), suggesting lateral movement targeting.
 Credential targeting focuses on email addresses (114 instances) and passwords (108), and extends to platform-native secrets, including \texttt{ANTHROPIC\_AUTH\_TOKEN} and \texttt{GITHUB\_TOKEN}.

-Credential harvesting (E2) and external transmission (E1) co-occur in 58 of 157 skills (36.9\%) with OR=2.31 (Fisher's exact $p = 0.020$): skills with E2 are 2.3$\times$ more likely to include E1 than expected by chance.
+Credential harvesting (E2) and external transmission (E1) co-occur in 58 of 157 skills (36.9\%) with OR=2.24 (Fisher's exact $p = 0.020$): skills with E2 are 2.2$\times$ more likely to include E1 than expected by chance.
 The E2+SC2 fingerprint achieves near-perfect discrimination of the smp\_170 factory: 83 of 85 smp\_170 skills (97.6\%) exhibit this pair versus only 5 of 72 non-smp\_170 skills (6.9\%), yielding OR=556.1 ($p < 0.001$).
 The E2+E1+P4 triple affects 41 skills (26.1\%) and concentrates in higher levels: 0\% in Level~1, 27.0\% in Level~2, 80.0\% in Level~3.
 Multi-technique coordination, not any single pattern, characterizes advanced malicious skills.